My Knowledge Park

 #MyKnowledgePark with Savannah Underwood.
 This weekly segment on all things Knowledge Park is the perfect way to find out what's happening in Rock Hill.
 Check back next Monday for more of Savannah's insight into what's to come. #mykp

 Originally from Columbia, SC, living in Rock Hill these last four years has provided me with the opportunity to watch the city I now call home, blossom exponentially.
 As a 2019 Winthrop Marketing graduate, I thought I’d have it all figured out by now.
 I definitely don’t…but being a 21-year-old Economic Development intern with my own office in City Hall makes me at least feel like I have my life together.
 My role as an intern over the next six months primarily consists of assembling and communicating information about the implementation of the Knowledge Park Action Plan to every volunteer, community and board member who is involved (and yes, that is as overwhelming an amount of people as it sounds).
-I look forward to continuing to learn and grow with the City of Rock Hill as an intern, citizen, former student, and future full adult.
+I look forward to continuing to learn and grow with the City of Rock Hill as an intern, citizen, and former student.

 Over the course of these next six months, I plan to bring to you Knowledge Park updates from a slightly different point of view.
 Things are changing fast around here, and I’m here to share those changes with you.
 Hopefully, we all learn something about our community.
 Rock Hill isn’t what it used to be, but it’s also not what it’s going to be.
-We’re going to figure this out together.

-- Savannah Underwood – The New Kid
+- Savannah Underwood

 Post #2 - TechPark Annual Picnic